 What is a mortgage-backed security?

-With a traditional bond, a company or government borrows money and issues a bond to investors, promising to repay it over time.
-In a mortgage-backed security, however, payments to investors come from the thousands of mortgages that underlie the bond.
+With a traditional bond, a company or government borrows money and issues a bond to investors.
+Typically with bonds, interest payments are made and then principal is paid back at maturity.
+However, with a mortgage-backed security, payments to investors come from the thousands of mortgages that underlie the bond.

 How do mortgage-backed securities work?